Frequently Asked Questions1

 Absolutely!
 National is a Ministry Approved Beginner Driver Education Course Provider.

 Why is “that other big school” so much more expensive than you and is your school as good as their ads claim them to be?

 The fact is we don't have huge franchise and advertising fees.
 National can offer a high level of training at a great price because we don't have all of the expenses that "the other big school" has.
 Our success has been through word of mouth and referrals.
 We succeed because our students succeed.

 Here is something to consider:

-We were approached by a road test examiner about teaching her son how to drive.
-Taking into account the number of driving schools that an examiner has a chance to compare, we think that speaks volumes.
-(We were very honoured by the request.)
+We 've been approached by road test examiners about teaching their kids and neighbours how to drive.
+Taking into account the number of driving schools that examiners have a chance to compare, we think that speaks volumes.
+(We are very honoured by the requests.)